urllib3/urllib3/docs/user-guide.rst

     >>> json.loads(r.data.decode('utf-8'))['headers']
     {'X-Something': 'value', ...}

-Or you can use the ``HTTPHeaderDict`` class to create a proper variable for storing header information.
+Or you can use the ``HTTPHeaderDict`` class to create multi-valued HTTP headers.

 .. code-block:: pycon